 Since competitive strength is a comparison between peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

-Copper and gold mining isn't particularly susceptible to technological disruption, though the prices those metals can fetch can be fairly cyclical.
+Copper and gold mining isn't particularly susceptible to technological disruption, though the prices those metals can fetch can be quite cyclical.

 The Foolish conclusion